nahall/skip2fa-by-ip/README.md

 ## Installation

 1. Copy the contents of this repository to the `app/code/Sprinix/Skip2FAByIP` directory of your Magento 2 installation.
-2. OR run command `bin/composer require sprinix/skip2fa-by-ip` to install using composer
+2. OR run command `composer require sprinix/skip2fa-by-ip` to install using composer
 3. Run the following command from the Magento root directory:

 ```